peterhinch/micropython-touch/SETUP.md

 Hard or soft I2C may be used.
 Note that I2C interfaces require pullup resistors.
 In many cases these are installed on the target hardware.

+Touch controllers such as XPT2046 use an SPI bus.
+This may be hard or soft and speed is not critical.
+The SPI bus may not be shared with that of the display.

 ## 2.5 Touch calibration